Preview problems with EML DataSource (for IPCC data)

 For common problems like this, if the record delim is missing from the metadata, we should try a couple of common ones (\n, \r, \r\n) and see if any work.
 By work it means that we get the right number of columns per record, etc.

 Then we should post a warning to the user that we had to guess the structure of the dataset and that the metadata should be updated to be more accurate.

-#5 Updated by Matt Jones about 11 years ago
+#5 Updated by Matt Jones over 13 years ago

 For that matter, even if record delimiter is present in the metadata, if we get a parsing error we might want to try a different record delimiter just to be more accepting of real-world input, and again post a worning that the metadata wasn't consistent with the data so we used a different delimiter.